-Since Spring 2016, the Sensory Garden is being developed to stimulate the five senses sight, hearing, touch, smell and taste.
-The garden will be a refuge for everyone to enjoy, particularly for those with impaired senses.
-Many groups of the community are involved in its continuous development and maintenance.
-These include students from Moate Community School, young adults from St Hilda’s Services (Moate) and Tús Nua RehabCare (Tullamore), Community Employment Workers and Moate Men’s Shed.
+Since spring 2016, the Sensory Garden is being developed to stimulate the five senses.
+The garden is a refuge for everyone to enjoy, particularly for those with impaired senses.

-The Rehab Tullamore group have designed and produced eye catching mosaics which can be found on the south facing wall of the shed in the garden.
+The Rehab Tullamore group have designed and produced eye catching Mosaics which can be found on the south facing wall of the shed in the garden.

 MCS past pupil Gormlaith Mandal designed and painted an Art Mural for the Sensory Garden in Dún na Sí Amenity and Heritage Park.
 The painting, which is 8ft X 4ft, consists of the face of a girl with her hair flowing out.
 The radiant colours of the hair, eyes, flowers and butterflies in the painting symbolise various aspects of the Sensory Garden, in particular the Butterfly Garden.

 The Meandering Path is currently being designed and produced by the group.
 It consists of tactile materials of various textures, which people could walk on barefoot, stimulating the sense of touch.